udacity/nd9991-c3-Build-CI-CD-Pipelines-Monitoring-and-Logging-v1/README.md

 ## Deprecation Note
-> Udacity launched a new version of this course in mid 2020 with a new set of (maintained) repositories:
+> Udacity has launched a new version of this course in mid 2020 with a new set of (maintained) repositories:
 > 1. https://github.com/udacity/cdond-c3-projectstarter
 > 2. https://github.com/udacity/nd9991-c3-hello-world-exercise-solution
 >
-> So, we are going to deprecate and archive the current repository.
+> So, the Udacity content team is going to deprecate and archive the current repository.
-> Currently, enrolled learners can utilize https://knowledge.udacity.com/ forum for help on specific issues.
+> Currently enrolled learners, if any, can utilize the https://knowledge.udacity.com/ forum for help on specific issues.

 ## ND9991 - C3 - Build CI/CD Pipelines, Monitoring, and Logging -